-- Milk Dust: Milk Dust is a protein powder to help boost your milk supply, as well as reduce sugar cravings.
+Milk Dust is a protein powder to help boost your milk supply, as well as reduce sugar cravings.
 It is amazing, with loads of milk-boosting ingredients, including fenugreek, which is the supplement that worked the best for me with all three babies.
 Because it also provides many essential nutrients to help with postpartum depletion (which can be a factor in low milk supply), it supports nutritional needs that also help boost milk supply.
 I HIGHLY recommend this because as a Precision Nutrition Coach and Pre/Post-Natal Fitness Specialist, I hand-picked every ingredient.
-It isn’t out until Spring 2019, so sign up with your email to get notified as soon as the presale is open and it is offered at a discounted rate.
-In the mean time, Majka Lactation powder is also amazing!
-It is full of lactation-boosting ingredients without Fenugreek, which I will go over more in #3.
+Stock runs out quickly as the product is growing really fast, and there are a lot of great reviews to help you decide if this is the right product for you to increase your milk supply, and overall health!

 This tea works really well, and you can find it at many grocery stores.
 It is full of galactogogues like fennel, anise, blessed thistle and fenugreek.
 All of these combined had a great affect on my milk supply, and I had it with some almond milk and stevia to make it sweeter.
 It does have a black licorice taste from the herbs, so capsules like these ones work great too!
 That way you don’t have to deal with taste in any way.